qooxdoo/qooxdoo/documentation/manual/source/pages/desktop/ui_decorators.rst

 Decorations are used to style widgets.
 The idea is to have an independent layer around the widget content that can be freely styled.
 This way you can have separate decorators that define all kinds of decoration (colors, background image, corners, ...), and apply them to existing widgets, without interfering with the widget code itself.

-Decorations are used for both, the ``shadow`` and the ``decorator`` property.
-They could be applied separately or together.
-There is no dependency between them.

 .. _pages/desktop/ui_decorators#using_decorators:

 Using Decorators